ningkaiyang/PacificaAutoAgendaWriter/README.md

 # City of Pacifica - Agenda Summary Generator

 ## Overview
-This application is designed to significantly streamline the process of creating comprehensive agenda summaries specifically for the City of Pacifica City Council meetings.
+This application is designed to significantly streamline the process of creating comprehensive agenda summaries for the City of Pacifica City Council meetings.
 It operates by ingesting a structured comma-separated value (CSV) file, leveraging a local Large Language Model (LLM) to perform both summarization and categorization of agenda items, and subsequently generating a professionally formatted Microsoft Word (.docx) document that is ready for review and finalization.
 The goal is to provide an efficient, privacy-focused, and user-friendly tool for managing meeting agenda data.

 ## Key Features
-*   **CSV Ingestion:** Robustly parses and extracts agenda items directly from a `.csv` file.
-The application expects specific column headers within the CSV file for proper data processing.
-*   **AI-Powered Summarization:** Employs a sophisticated two-pass approach utilizing a locally executed LLM.
-This method ensures the generation of high-quality, concise summaries while maintaining user privacy, as the data does not leave the user's machine.
-*   **Automated Formatting:** Automatically generates a professionally formatted `.docx` report.
-This includes the application of appropriate headers, structured sections, and consistent styling to ensure readability and a polished appearance.
-*   **Cross-Platform GUI:** Developed using the Kivy framework, providing a consistent and responsive graphical user interface experience across major operating systems, including Windows, macOS, and Linux.
-*   **User-Friendly Interface:** Features an intuitive interface designed for ease of use.
-Key elements include drag-and-drop functionality for uploading CSV files, a clear mechanism for reviewing and selecting specific agenda items to include in the summary, and real-time progress indicators during the generation process.
-*   **Configurable:** Allows users to customize the application's behavior through a dedicated settings menu.
-This includes the ability to select to inspect outputs, install the LLM model, define custom prompt templates, or perform a clean uninstall.
+*   **GUI Overhaul:** A redesigned, modern user interface built with Kivy for a more intuitive and visually appealing experience.
+*   **One-Click Model Installation:** A simple, one-time setup process to download and install the required local LLM directly from the settings menu.
+*   **Full Item Parsing & Auto-Selection:** The application now parses all agenda items from the CSV and presents them in a clear, scrollable list.
+Items can be automatically pre-selected for inclusion based on a flag in the source file.
-*   **Modifiable Headers:** The names of the CSV columns ("MEETING DATE", "AGENDA SECTION", etc.) can be customized in the settings menu to match your specific file format.
-These settings are saved and loaded automatically.
+*   **Flexible CSV Headers:** Customize the exact column header names (e.g., "MEETING DATE", "AGENDA ITEM") in the settings to match your specific CSV file format.
+No need to edit the file itself.
+*   **Customizable AI Prompts:** Advanced users can modify the prompt templates used for both summarization (Pass 1) and formatting (Pass 2) via the settings menu, allowing for fine-tuned control over the AI's output.
+*   **Self-Scrolling Console:** Both the main generation output and the optional debug console now scroll automatically, allowing you to watch the process unfold in real-time without manual intervention.
-*   **System Notifications:** Receive a native OS notification (including a sound) when report generation is complete, allowing you to multitask without missing the finished report.
+*   **System Notifications:** When a report is finished, the application window is brought to the foreground, a sound effect is played, and a native OS notification is displayed, so you never miss a completed task.
+*   **Quick Uninstall:** A clean uninstall option in the settings menu allows for the complete removal of all application data, including the downloaded model and configuration files.
+*   **Cross-Platform:** Built with Python and Kivy to run on Windows, macOS, and Linux.

+## Installation
+1.  **Clone the repository or download the source code.**
+2.  **Navigate to the application directory:**
+    ```bash
+    cd /path/to/AutoAgendaWriter
+    ```
+3.  **Install the required dependencies using pip:**
+    ```bash
+    pip install -r requirements.txt
+    ```
+    This will install Kivy, pandas, llama-cpp-python, and all other necessary libraries.

 ## How to Use
-1.  **Launch App:** Execute the application by running the Python script: `python3 kivyfrontend.py`.
+1.  **Launch App:** Execute the application by running the Python script:
+    ```bash
+    python3 kivyfrontend.py
+    ```
-2.  **Install Model:** Upon the first launch of the application, navigate to the `Settings` menu and click the `Install` button to initiate the download of the required AI model (`unsloth/Qwen3-4B-GGUF`).
-This is a one-time setup procedure.
+2.  **Install Model (First Time Only):** Upon the first launch, navigate to the `Settings` menu and click the `Install` button to download the required AI model.
+This is a one-time setup.
-3.  **Prepare CSV:** Ensure your agenda data is organized within a `.csv` file, adhering to the required column structure specified by the application.
+3.  **Prepare CSV:** Ensure your agenda data is in a `.csv` file.
+The column headers should match the application's settings (which can be configured).
-4.  **Upload File:** You can either drag and drop your `.csv` file directly onto the main application window or use the browse button to select and upload the file.
+4.  **Upload File:** Drag and drop your `.csv` file onto the main window or use the upload area to browse for it.
-5.  **Review Items:** Carefully review the list of agenda items presented in the application.
-Deselect any items that you wish to exclude from the final summary.
+5.  **Review Items:** A new screen will appear showing all agenda items.
+Items flagged for inclusion will be pre-selected.
+Review and toggle selections as needed.
-6.  **Generate:** Click the "Generate" button to initiate the AI-powered summarization process based on the selected items and configured settings.
+6.  **Generate:** Click the "Generate" button to start the AI summarization process.
-7.  **Save:** Once the generation process is complete, save the resulting report as a `.docx` file to your desired location.
+7.  **Save:** Once complete, save the report as a `.docx` file.

 ## Current Status
-This application is currently at **Version 2.0 (Kivy Edition)**.
-It represents a significant update, having been completely rebuilt from scratch using the Kivy framework to deliver a more robust, feature-rich, and consistent cross-platform experience.
+This application is at **Version 3.0 (Kivy Overhaul)**.
+It represents a major architectural and feature update, focusing on user experience, configurability, and a more robust workflow.

-*   **Built-in Model Installer:** The application includes a convenient one-click installer for the necessary AI model (`unsloth/Qwen3-4B-GGUF`).
-The model is downloaded and stored in a local application data folder, ensuring it is readily available for future use.
-*   **Placeholders:** The generated Word document incorporates specific placeholders (e.g., "TBD" items, "Significant Items Completed Since [Date]").
-These placeholders are intended to facilitate final human review, manual additions, and adjustments to the summary.

-## TBD (Future Development)
-*   **Video Demonstration:** A link to a video demonstration is planned to be added to the help tab in the future.
-*   **Help Tab Improvements:** Plans are underway to enhance the help tab with more detailed instructions, comprehensive troubleshooting tips, and additional resources.

 ## Technical Stack
 *   **GUI:** `Kivy`
 *   **Data Processing:** `pandas`
 *   **Local LLM Interaction:** `llama-cpp-python`
+*   **Model Management:** `huggingface-hub`
 *   **Word Document Generation:** `python-docx`
+*   **System Notifications:** `plyer`